8sun/yii2-integration-phpBB3.1/README.md

     public $password_new;
 ```

-- Add or change this code before method `getId`
+- Add or change this code before the method `getId`

 ```
     /**